 ATMs can charge up to several dollars per withdrawal, and those fees can sneak up on you.
 Even if the ATM is in a highly convenient location, consider that $3 per week can add up to $156 for the year, the cost of a fancy dinner out with a loved one or an extra deposit into an individual retirement account.

-“A lot of spending is due to last-minute decisions,” said Carey Ransom, chief exploration officer at Aspiration.
+“A lot of spending is due to last-minute decisions,” said Carey Ransom, president at OC4 Venture Studio.
 He offered these examples: “You’re going somewhere, and you forget to bring water or a snack.
 You forget your umbrella and get stuck in the rain.
 You are late getting somewhere and have to park in a premium spot.”

-Add many of those kinds of unexpected purchases up, and you might just blow your budget, he added.
+Add those kinds of unexpected purchases up, and you might just blow your budget, he added.

 Any solid spending plan should budget for home and auto maintenance costs.
 Worn weather stripping, a poorly maintained HVAC unit or a clogged fan belt can create a bigger financial burden later on than the immediate cost of routine maintenance.